 When progesterone levels are too high and estrogen levels are low, it can cause disruptions in your appetite hormones, leading to weight gain.
 This situation causes a woman’s cortisol and ghrelin (the “hunger hormone”) levels to rise excessively while her PYY 3-36 (a hormone that suppresses appetite) levels drop.
 The combination of these imbalances creates intense food cravings and causes overeating even when your body doesn’t need the excess calories (19).

 Low Progesterone Can Prevent Normal Functioning Of Thyroid Hormones

-If progesterone levels are too low, it can prevent proper function of thyroid hormones.
+If progesterone levels are too low, it can prevent the proper function of thyroid hormones.
 These two hormones work together: your thyroid provides the body with the raw materials for progesterone production while progesterone triggers specific proteins within thyroid cells that allow them to burn through these materials at a more efficient rate.
 This relationship serves as a critical gatekeeper for your metabolic rate.
 If progesterone levels are too low, thyroid function will slow down and your metabolism is likely to follow suit (9).

 How Can You Balance Hormones Naturally To Lose Weight?

+If you believe you have a serious hormone imbalance, speak to your doctor about it.
+There are a few lifestyle changes that may also help.
 Here are several steps you can take to naturally balance progesterone levels and get rid of stubborn fat for good: